AbbyRead/BTW-BetterWithoutWolves/README.md

 Need to progress with them still?
 Alright, uninstall the mod.
 For real though, this addon doesn't take away anything _permanently_.
 Once it's uninstalled, the wolves will all pop right back into your game, no different than they were prior to installing B w/o W.

 Some wolf-related stuff isn't even taken away at all:
-- Like your wolfchop stockpile?
+- Enjoying your wolfchop stockpile?
 Good, I don't touch that.
 - Have a tier-4 dung beacon?
 Congrats, you're all set.
 - Companion Cube: unharmed (by me at least; you, I don't know).